 Serving Le Nardian with Wine, Food, Pairing Tips

 Le Nardian is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-Le Nardian is best served with all types of seafood shellfish, raw fish, sushi and sashimi.
-Chicken, port and veal are also a good match of Le Nardian.
+Le Nardian is best served with all types of seafood shellfish, raw fish, sushi, and sashimi.
+Chicken, port, and veal also match well with Le Nardian.
 Le Nardian is also a good wine to have with a cheese course.

 Clos Nardian Wine Tasting Notes

 12 Vintages 25,176 Views Sort by Vintage-Rating